makovalab-psu/T2T_primate_XY/repeat_annotation/composite_annotations/README.txt

-Locations of composite repeats annotated in this study in bed format.
+Locations of composite repeats annotated in this study in gff3 format.